 The SLC8600A from CyberPowerPC is recommended over the SLC8500AD only, and only if your primary goal is to play video games.
 If you are interested in content creation, heavy multitasking, streaming, or anything of that sort- stop reading this and buy the previous model with your eyes closed.

-With that said though, there is a reason we recommend the SLC8600A even though it comes with a Core i7 7700k CPU, a processor that is destroyed in mistaking and productivity oriented workloads by the technically far superior AMD Ryzen 1700x, used in the SLC8500A.
+With that said though, there is a reason we recommend the SLC8600A even though it comes with a Core i7 7700k CPU, a processor that is destroyed in multi-tasking and productivity oriented workloads by the technically far superior AMD Ryzen 1700x, used in the SLC8500A.
 You see, most of today’s games and the games which will be released in the next 1-2 years will still favor clock over core count.

 And the Core i7 7700k is the fastest processor in terms of clock speeds that Intel has ever made.
 It can hit 5 GHz with liquid cooling, and delivers the highest framerates in competitive esports titles such as Overwatch, CS GO, DOTA 2, etc. It also performs about 10-15% faster than the Ryzen 1700x or even the 1800x in most games as of now.